 OpenLogic Virtual Conference

-Join us September 16 for [email protected], the free, 1-day virtual event with live and recorded sessions on open source technologies, adoption trends, and best practices.
+[email protected] was on September 16, a free 1-day virtual event with sessions focused on open source technologies, adoption trends, and best practices.

 - Platinum Sponsor